Our Ph.D. Students

 management from Beijing International Studies University.
 Her research interests are

-and hospitality industries.
+and online review in the tourism and hospitality industries.

 View Zhang's CV here.